andrewhslr419/ds_salary_project/README.md

 #Data-Science-Project

-glassdoor scraper and data science project
+Glassdoor.com scraper and data science project

 I scraped Glassdoor.com to collect and analyze company information and salary offers for data science jobs accross the country.
 Here is the process I used to collect it.